ChristoferK/AppleScriptive/README.md

 ## Lib Load

-`./scripts/lib/load.scpt` is an AppleScript library loader that enables loading of non-compiled AppleScripts from any directory, allowing filepaths to be used that are relative to a supplied "root" directory.  `load.scpt`, itself, must remain compiled, and either it or an alias file to it should reside in the default AppleScript Library folder (`~/Library/Script Libraries/`).
+`./scripts/lib/load.scpt` is an AppleScript library loader that enables loading of non-compiled AppleScripts from any directory, allowing filepaths to be used that are relative to a `lib` folder that exists in a supplied "root" directory.  `load.scpt`, itself, must remain compiled, and either it or an alias file to it should reside in the default AppleScript Library folder (`~/Library/Script Libraries/`).

 To use, simply invoke it as the parent to your script, then load compiled- or non-compiled AppleScripts: